krcools/BEAST.jl/README.md

 ## Hello World

-To solve scattering by a time harmonic electromagnetic plane wave by a perfectly conducting
+To solve scattering of a time harmonic electromagnetic plane wave by a perfectly conducting
 sphere:

 ```julia